zmn-hamid/Aseprite-Export-Video-Script/README.md

 ## Important Note

-Unfortunately this script doesn't work if there's a non-latin character in the path of your file (for example "c:/users/احمد/output.mp4"). i have mentioned this issue in [here](https://github.com/zmn-hamid/Aseprite-Export-Video-Script/issues/2) and still haven't found a solution for it.
+Unfortunately this script doesn't work if there's a white space or a non-latin character in the path of your file (for example "c:/users/احمد/my project/output.mp4"). i have mentioned this issue in [here](https://github.com/zmn-hamid/Aseprite-Export-Video-Script/issues/2) and still haven't found a solution for it.
 Any help is appreciated.

 ### What's new?